neerajshdev/auth_api/markdown/1_project_setup.md

 Splitting the project into multiple crates allows us to separate concerns and keep the codebase organized.
 This would also make it easier to test and maintain the code.
 Because of this, we are going to use cargo workspace for this project.

+A workspace is a set of packages that share the same Cargo.lock and output directory.
+This means that all the packages in a workspace will share the same dependencies and build artifacts.
+This is useful when you have multiple packages that depend on the same set of dependencies and you want to avoid duplicating them.

 Create a new project and open it in Visual Studio Code.
 Also, delete the src directory in the root of the project.

 ```bash